-- o Staff member wearing a mask greets the camper and asks parents through the open window/door to confirm the camper is symptom free from COVID-19 symptoms within the last 24 hours and whether anyone in their home has had COVID-19 symptoms or a positive test. - o A temperature is taken of each camper with a no-touch thermometer.
-If temperature is below 100.4 and the camper is symptom free, the staff member informs the parent that they may leave. - o Staff member checks in the camper on a clipboard and records temperature reading. - o Hand sanitizer is available at the check in location, at each bunk's "home base" and in the bathrooms. - o Any child, parent, caregiver or staff showing symptoms of COVID-19 may not come to camp.
+- Arrival procedures: - Parents upon arrival will be greeted by a staff member. - Children will be escorted to the line up area. - Hand sanitizer is available at the check in location, at each bunk's "home base" and in the bathrooms. - o Any child, parent, caregiver or staff showing symptoms of COVID-19 may not come to camp.
 Please indicate on your child's health history form if the child has a history of allergies, which would not be a reason to exclude. - o Staff and campers will be monitored throughout the day for signs of illness; Campers and staff with a fever of 100.4 degrees or higher, cough or other COVID-19 symptoms will be sent home.
-Parents should be available to pick up campers within 30 minutes if necessary. - o Campers go straight to their bunks "home base" to avoid intermingling of bunks. - o Should the camp go on a trip.
-Open windows, and maximize space between campers and the driver on transport vehicles where possible.
-Drivers, staff and campers are required to wear masks and other recommended PPE while transporting campers.
+Parents should be available to pick up campers within 30 minutes if necessary. - o Camp will be going on trips this year, we will require the campers to wear masks in the vehicles & to follow all rules of the locations that we visit.